 Knuckles, neck bones and chicken feet contain a lot of collagen which gives body and flavor to the stock and also a ton of the above-mentioned health benefits.
 My organic, free range chickens from my local CSA have the neck bones included.
 These are all saved up in my freezer for stock day.
 I have yet to use chicken feet, because… chicken feet, but I understand the benefit and this is a great way to achieve a rich, nutrient-dense stock for less money.

 You can roast your bones before you make stock, but again most of the time I am saving pre-roasted bones from various other recipes.
 If you have only raw bones you may find that your stock has a bit of a metallic flavor and roasting the bones can help to prevent that.

 Can I reuse bones?

 YES!
 Oh my goodness yes!
-I will try to get at least 2 stocks out of one group of bones, the second round won’t be as flavorful so maybe I’ll add stronger aromatics like lemongrass and ginger, but regardless you are still getting some of the bone benefit and saving a ton of money!
+I will try to get at least 2 stocks out of one group of bones, the second round won't be as flavorful so maybe I'll add stronger aromatics like lemongrass and ginger, but regardless you are still getting the health benefits of bone broth and saving a ton of money!

 My bone broth flow chart looks something like this:

 → Roast a chicken – save the carcass in the freezer